uvaai/ml2/20 Module 2/10 Neural Networks/content.md

 #### A note on notation

-**Important:** This video use a slightly different notation than we use in the course, meaning the equations for Logistic Regression won't look exactly like the ones you're familiar with.
+**Important:** This video uses a slightly different notation than we use in the course, meaning the equations for Logistic Regression won't look exactly like the ones you're familiar with.
 The following page briefly describes the changes in notation, so have a look there before watching the video: